nothrow/BraccioV2/readme.md

 # BraccioV2: An updated library for the Tinkerkit Braccio arm
 This library provides additional software functionality to the Tinkerkit Braccio arm.
+This is fork that allows reading of the values.

 # Getting Started
 First, install the library.
 Download the repository as a zip file and unpack into your ```Arduino/libraries/``` folder.